 The HaiaOjia Dual Motor Electric Standing Desk Frame should be a great all-rounder if you're after a standing desk frame.

 It should be suitable for desks up to 90 inches long and 44 inches wide, with it being width adjustable to accommodate such.
 In addition, the scope for height adjustment here is decent with a total scope from 27.1 to 45.2 inches high.

-This is also a twin-motor desk, providing rather quiet operation at a quick rising speed of 1.57 inches per second.
+This is also a twin-motor desk, resulting in a quiet operation with a quick rising speed of 1.57 inches per second.